 Children mimic adult behavior: If parents keep secrets, and don't talk about the situation or the illness, then children will mimic that behavior.
-Children assume they're not supposed to ask questions, leading their parents to believe they are fine.
+Children assume they're not supposed to ask questions, leading their parents/caregivers to believe they are fine.

-But regardless of how fine the children appear, they are wondering and worrying while pretending to be okay because they think that's what the adults want.
+But regardless of how fine the children appear, they might wonder and worry while pretending to be okay because they think that's what the adults want.
 If children see adults pretending the situation is not serious, they will mimic that coping behavior, hiding their feelings and harboring what could be major misconceptions.
 More importantly, this pretending may only exacerbate children's worries and fears.
 Children often fear the worst when they aren't given the opportunity to discuss what's happening.

 Yet because parent behavior teaches and shapes children's behavior, these situations can also serve as positive learning experiences for children.
 For example, during the loved one's illness, grown-ups can teach children coping behaviors that can later be used with any type of serious situation.
 Children will learn that hard times happen, and develop tools for handling such challenges.

-Kids encounter death and grief more today: Kids are affected more than they used to be by issues of illness and death.
-Kids talk about these things on their own, they see it on TV and in movies.
-Consider the cartoons where a character dies and next week is magically alive again.
+Kids encounter death and grief more today: Kids are frequently exposed to concepts of death and dying in the media, whether its something they see or hear on the news, a cartoon or video.
+For example, cartoons where a character dies and the next week is magically alive again.
 Children may know or have heard of a friend whose family member died or was ill.
 They are visiting nursing homes and hospitals more than in the past, where they see illness and death first hand.
 Yet, if no one has openly talked about these topics with them, children often have significant misinformation and misconceptions.